anaangelova/Software-Quality-and-Testing-Homeworks/README.md

 # Software-Quality-and-Testing-Homeworks
-Here are all the homework assignments from the course Software Quality and Testing.
-Each homework uses different testing criteria: Input Space Partitioning, Graph Coverage, Logic Coverage and Syntax-based Coverage.
+This is a repository containing all homework assignments from the course <i>Software Quality and Testing</i>. <br>
+Each homework uses different testing criteria: Input Space Partitioning, Graph Coverage, Logic Coverage and Syntax-based Coverage. <br> All tests are written in Java.